leanprover-community/mathlib4/README.md

 The HTML files can then be found in `build/doc`.

-(Note that these commands will make a change to `lake-manifest.json` which should *not* be committed to Mathlib)
+Warning: these commands will make a change to `lake-manifest.json` which should *not* be committed to Mathlib.

 ### Dependencies